anthonyhuang07/Latin-Variants-Translator/README.md

-# Egg Latin Translator
+# Latin Variants Translator

-A translator for English and Egg Latin, able to translate forwards and back.
+A translator for Pig Latin, Egg Latin, and Bacon Omelette Latin.

 My first project using TypeScript.

-**NOTE**: If you're using Egg Latin => English and the piece of text contains the word "Egg" in it, it ~~will bug out and will not show in the translation result.~~ UPDATE: Did a quick fix method, will now capitalize the english word "Egg", then return a lowercased version.
-So this issue does not apply anymore.
+**NOTE**: Egg Latin may be broken, typing 2 words that end with `y` and don't include a vowel will bug out and the rest of the text will not translate.
+This is a bug that will be fixed soon.

 Credit: [CheryX](https://github.com/CheryX) for helping me work out the English to Egg Latin translator.